Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/modules/item.md

 breadcrumb: Items
 ---

-## **This module's functionality has been superseded by Fabric API's [API Lookup API](https://github.com/FabricMC/fabric/blob/1.19/fabric-api-lookup-api-v1/README.md).
-Consider replacing uses of CCA for items with equivalent lookups.**

----
+**Item components have been entirely removed from Cardinal Components API in version 6.0.0.**
+{:.admonition.admonition-warning.admonition-icon.large-icon}

+The `cardinal-components-item` module now contains an `ItemComponentMigrationRegistry`, which is used to help you migrate to vanilla components.
+You can find more information in [the migration page](../upgrade-instructions/CCA-6-changes#changes-to-the-item-module).

+{% capture before_v6 %}
 This module allows mods to attach components to `ItemStack` instances in the form of a wrapper around the stack's NBT.

 ## Features
 ### Registration
-Item components are registered by an [`ItemComponentInitializer`](https://github.com/OnyxStudios/Cardinal-Components-API/blob/master/cardinal-components-item/src/main/java/dev/onyxstudios/cca/api/v3/item/ItemComponentInitializer.java), exposed as `cardinal-components-item` in the mod json (more information on the [component registration page](../registration#2-attaching-your-component)).
+Item components are registered by an [`ItemComponentInitializer`](https://github.com/Ladysnake/Cardinal-Components-API/blob/master/cardinal-components-item/src/main/java/org/ladysnake/cca/api/v3/item/ItemComponentInitializer.java), exposed as `cardinal-components-item` in the mod json (more information on the [component registration page](../registration#2-attaching-your-component)).

 Component factories can be registered to all stacks of a given `Item`, using its identifier.
 You can also register a component factory with a `Predicate<Item>`, which lets you use your own criteria like "implements a specific interface" or "cannot be stacked" (or even to all items, although this is discouraged for performance reasons).
 Registering a factory using both a predicate and an item ID will cause the latter factory to override the former, letting you eg. use a different implementation for your tools than for others'.